PYBrulin/UAV-Tello-Simulator/README.md

 ## Contact

-In case of a problem or feedback regarding this simulator, you can contact: "pierre-yves.brulin@estaca.fr" or "fouad.khenfri@estaca.fr"
+In case of a problem or feedback regarding this simulator, you can contact: [Pierre-Yves BRULIN](mailto:pierre-yves.brulin@estaca.fr) or [Fouad KHENFRI](mailto:fouad.khenfri@estaca.fr)